j-nava/j-nava.github.io/_posts/2022-05-25-fp-lessons-learned.md

 It was a time of writing typeclass instances.
 I admit that I learned a lot with it, and I'm also not saying that _none_ of it makes sense (I kept `MonadCanvas`!), but that's how I learned funcional programming is not immune to overengineering!

-But it the end, it was a positive experience.
+But in the end, it was a positive experience.
 Again, strong types saving the day when I needed to refactor!

 ### Community